Why is the ice melting so fast? – DW – 05/10/2023

 Why is the Arctic melting so fast?

-During the forty-odd years between 1979 and 2021, the Arctic warmed four times more than the rest of the globe, say scientists.So it's unsurprising that two-thirds of global ice melt is happening in Greenland, researchers have now confirmed.
+During the forty-odd years between 1979 and 2021, the Arctic warmed four times more quickly than the rest of the globe, scientists say.It's unsurprising, then, that two-thirds of global ice melt is happening in Greenland, researchers have now confirmed.

-It is believed that the Arctic is warming faster than the Antarctic because there is a lot more surrounding liquid water in the region during summer and autumn when sea ice declines.
+Experts believe the Arctic is warming faster than the Antarctic because there is a lot more surrounding liquid water in the region during summer and autumn, when sea ice declines.
 This water absorbs sunlight — as opposed to ice, which reflects it — and the ocean warms as a result.

 Since the Arctic is an ocean and consists mostly of sea ice, it has also been affected more by rising ocean temperatures than the Antarctic, which consists mostly of ice-covered land.